 - Origins Available:

 The Anglo-Saxon name Hearste comes from when the family resided close to a wooded region or thicket.
 Hearste is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Literally the name was derived from the Saxon word for "a wood, a grove; fruit-bearing tree."

 Early Origins of the Hearste family

-Another 183 words (13 lines of text) covering the years 1648 and are included under the topic Early Hearste History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hearste research.
+Another 116 words (8 lines of text) covering the years 1648 and are included under the topic Early Hearste History in all our PDF Extended History products and printed products wherever possible.

 Hearste Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hearste has been recorded under many different variations, including Hurst, Hirst, Herst and others.

 Early Notables of the Hearste family (pre 1700)